samarthya/angular/README.md

 * Components and Directives have a life cycle.
 * NgOnInit - Angular calls this hook shortly after the component is created.
 * Dependency injection - DI - Where a class asks for its dependency from an external provider.
+* Effects isolate side effects from components, allowing for more pure components that select state and dispatch actions.
+* Effects perform tasks, which are synchronous or asynchronous and return a new action.